wikenator/detexify/README.md

 `--match=<f | t> | -m <f | t>` activates the "match" option (described below).

-As of now, no command line options for DeTeX exist.
-Options and flags must be passed with the input.
-Debugging can also be activated by changing "debug = 0;" to "debug = 1;" near the top of detex.pl.

 ### Command Line
 Execute detex.pl in the detexify folder, then input your LaTeX or TeX string on the command line.
 Press enter and watch for your detexified string.
 ```